 Improve Data Quality, Decrease Regulatory Reporting Problems

-With goAML being implemented in increasing numbers by countries such as Ireland, New Zealand and Mexico, AML compliance departments will be expected to understand the solution and ensure that the quality of their data is as high as possible to avoid fines and penalties for not meeting reporting requirements.
+With goAML being implemented in increasing numbers by countries such as Ireland and New Zealand, AML compliance departments will be expected to understand the solution and ensure that the quality of their data is as high as possible to avoid fines and penalties for not meeting reporting requirements.

 As mentioned above, Alessa now supports goAML reporting, helping users meet goAML filing requirements for multiple jurisdictions worldwide.
 It automatically identifies and populates regulatory reports from its data analytics engine, validates content and manages report submissions using its flexible workflow and case management capabilities.

-Not only does our automated goAML regulatory reporting feature improves efficiency, accuracy, consistency and traceability of any filings, Alessa provides a number of tools for financial institutions to improve their data collection and data quality to ensure they are submitting quality reports.
+Not only does our automated goAML regulatory reporting feature improve the efficiency, accuracy, consistency and traceability of any filings, but Alessa also provides a number of tools for financial institutions to improve their data collection and data quality to ensure they are submitting quality reports.

 To learn more about how technology can help improve the quality of your data and complete and submit goAML reports contact us.